Estimating means of bounded random variables by betting: Additional theoretical results

 where

 Below, we analyze the asymptotic behavior of the width of $C_n^\VAEB$ in the i.i.d. setting.
-First, let us prove a few elementary lemmas about \textit{nonrandom} sequences of numbers, which will be helpful for the discussion that follows.
+In Proposition~\ref{proposition:vaeb-width}, we will show that if the data are drawn i.i.d.\ from a distribution $Q \in \Qcal^\mu$ having variance $\sigma^2$, then the half-width $W_n$ of $C_n^\VAEB$ scales as